Fung King Cheong: Hong Kong (unofficial)

+Before 1949, China only occasionally participated in international competitions, such as the aforementioned Olympic and Far Eastern Games, so the main fixtures were the Interports: annual matches between city select XI's, with Fung representing the Hong Kong XI, given that he was born there, making his known debut for them in a Hong Kong–Shanghai Interport match on 5 February 1927, aged 20, scoring once in an eventual 3–3 draw.
+During that same month, he also scored a brace for Southern China in a 4–1 win over Eastern China, scored a consolation goal for "Combined Chinese" in a 9–1 loss to "Combined Services", and scored again for "Combined Chinese" in a 2–2 draw with Hong Kong.

-Fung also represented "Hong Kong Chinese" (華聯), an unofficial feeder team of China against "Great Britain (Hong Kong) military representative team" in January 1933, as a charity match for the Tung Wah Group of Hospitals.
-Fung scored a brace to win 2–0.
+In January 1933, Fung represented "Hong Kong Chinese" (華聯), an unofficial feeder team of China, in a charity match for the Tung Wah Group of Hospitals against "Great Britain (Hong Kong) military representative team", scoring a brace to seal a 2–0 win.
 Fung also scored for the team against the Navy in a competition in 1936 (麗華杯), in which "Hong Kong Chinese" was the winner.

-He also represented Hong Kong in the Hong Kong–Shanghai Interport in 1935 and 1937.
-The teams were not members of FIFA.
-In the 1937 match, the Hong Kong team was composed of ethnic Chinese including Fung and Lee as well as Western expatriates, while Shanghai was composed of Western expatriates only.
+He went on to play in the Hong Kong–Shanghai Interport in 1935 and 1937, with the latter Hong Kong team being composed of ethnic Chinese, including Fung and Lee Wai Tong, as well as Western expatriates, while Shanghai was composed of Western expatriates only.

+On 28 March 1948, Fung scored for Hong Kong in a 2–1 victory over South Vietnam, becoming, at the age of 40 years and 100 days, the oldest international goalscorer in world football at the time, a record that has since been broken by England's Stanley Matthews in 1956, aged 41, although he held the Asian record for over 60 years, until it was finally broken by Singapore's Aleksandar Đurić in 2012, aged 42.
 In 1949, along with his "China" and South China teammate Chang King Hai and Hau Yung Sang, he was selected by Hong Kong against Saigon in the 1949 Hong Kong–Vietnam Interport.
 However, as Hong Kong only became a member of FIFA after 1954, while Saigon was never a member, this match was not official either.